Possible Bearish Inside Day Candle Pattern Detected for Nisource Inc (NYSE:NI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Nisource Inc (NYSE:NI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Nisource Inc (NYSE:NI) based on the price action in the company's shares.
-Today's price range of $26.06 and $26.44 is within yesterday's high and low of the day.
+Yesterday's price range of $26.06 and $26.44 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Nisource Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-Potential upside of 3.5% exists for Nisource Inc, based on a current level of $26.10 and analysts' average consensus price target of $27.02.
-The stock should find initial resistance at its 50-day moving average (MA) of $26.91 and further resistance at its 200-day MA of $28.01.

 NiSource Inc. is an energy holding company.
 The Company's subsidiaries provide natural gas, electricity, and other products and services to customers located within a corridor that runs from the Gulf Coast through the Midwest to New England.